Alex Kirilloff Player Props: Twins vs. Tigers

 Alex Kirilloff At The Plate

-- Kirilloff is hitting .272 with seven doubles, four home runs and 19 walks.
+- Kirilloff has seven doubles, four home runs and 19 walks while batting .274.

-- In 10 games this season (27.8%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.
+- Kirilloff has driven in a run in 11 games this year (29.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.